Good intentions? This way you make 'em meaningful!

 Seaweed extract - rich in iodine, vitamin C and antioxidants, recommended if you eat little bread (and also no seaweed or other iodine-rich products).

-In addition to diet, exercise is of course indispensable within a healthy lifestyle.
+2. Movement In addition to diet, exercise is of course indispensable within a healthy lifestyle.
 What works best is a sport or way of movement that you like.
 Walking, yoga, dancing, cycling, inline skating or CrossFit is: everything is good!
 Make it fun and have fun.
 That is much more important than reluctantly going to the gym.

 A good way to start is half an hour every day.
 Choose more often the bike or go walking to the supermarket.
 Lifting weights is also very good for your body.
 Whether that is a heavy shopping bag or a kettlebell; for your body it does'nt matter.